Analytic Quality Glossary

 Report: The evaluation is concluded with a report.
 In the report, the evaluation group will present its conclusions and proposals for quality improvement of the educational programme.
 This could be a number of assessments and recommendations.
 Apart from assessments and recommendations, the report also contains a description of the aim and process of the evaluation and a presentation, assessment and analysis of the material for documentation.
 The evaluation group may also present its own views.
 Prior to publication, the report is submitted for consultation with the evaluated establishments.
 This will give the establishments the opportunity to comment on the report and correct any factual errors.
 All the establishments that have participated will receive a copy of the final report.
 Any other supplementary surveys will be published as separate appendices together with the report but have to be ordered separately from EVA.

 Whether to make reports public or not depends on the aim of the report.
 Is the report linked to accountability, compliance, control, informational or improvement purposes?
-The nature and extent of publication of reports should take into account the appropriate purpose.
+The nature and extent of publication of reports should take into account the appropriate purpose or rationale.